kuzzleio/documentation/src/sdk-reference/csharp/1/auth/get-my-rights/index.md

 # getMyRights

-Returns the rights for the user linked to the `JSON Web Token`, provided in the query or the `Authorization` header.
+Returns the rights for the currently logged in user within the SDK instance.

 ## Signature